QualityInformationFramework/qif-validation-tools/README.md

-# :warning: TODO :warning:

-* The QIFDocument.xsd file in the main download has a signature which slows down the validation and then eventually makes it fail.
-This needs to be understood and then documented.
-* Create a release with EXE for the validator; add to README
-* Create a release with EXE for the checker; add to README

 # qif-validation-tools

 Are you a QIF software developer, but are having a hard time validating your QIF instance files to the schema?
 Then you have come to the right place.